 The help of an expert is welcome when it comes to comparing and choosing an energy plan that meets qualitative criteria.

 The energy market is constantly fluctuating as it evolves in synch with various factors such as current events and weather conditions.
 And despite the fact that 2020 was a year overshadowed by Covid-19, the rates posted by suppliers were still able to brighten things up.
-To be honest, the low prices seen today are simply historic.
-So in a way, this health crisis also plays a decisive role in choosing a suitable energy plan!
-Indeed, energy market prices represent a very important criterion in terms of quality.
+At least, until now since this second half of 2021 is placed under the increase of energy prices.

 As part of this analysis, experts at Energyprice.be therefore not only monitored energy market developments but also identified fundamental characteristics that could help to determine what constitutes a suitable plan.
 So, to be considered “suitable”, the ideal energy plan takes into account the following characteristics: